-This is where I put all the things I've created which I hope may somehow be useful to others.
+This is where I put all the things I've created myself which I hope may somehow be useful to others.

 I believe in modular, purpose-built software.
 The more freely a program or library can be adapted and joined to other software the better.
 This of course begs the question of interoperability, documentation and cooperation amongst developers, and is why I am a sharp proponent of free software.
 I cannot stress how important it is, not simply just for myself (in that regard I find it to be an unparalleled educational tool), but rather for humanity as a whole.
 It is the actualization of creating software without constraints of intellectual ownership/micromanagement.